d2l-ai/d2l-book/demo/examples/code.md

 ## Hide Source and Outputs

-We can hide the source of a code cell by adding a comment line `# Hide codes` in the cell.
+We can hide the source of a code cell by adding a comment line `# Hide code` in the cell.
 We can also hide the code cell outputs using `# Hide outputs`

 For example, here is the normal code cell: